The volcano in Iceland is erupting!

 The trail to the volcano

-You can find a picture of the trail on safetravel.is.
+You can find a picture of the trail and current conditions on safetravel.is.
 It can change from day to day because of the wind direction.

 Don’t be afraid to ask local rescue teams or police that are stationed there which trail to take.

-The volcano is located in near the town of Grindavík.
+The volcano is located near the town of Grindavík.

 And it’s very easy to get to.